fd0e/site-1/wiki/pages/irc.md

 hi tildizens!

-the tilde.team irc network is available at irc.tilde.team:+6697 (with ssl)
+the tilde.chat irc network is available at tilde.chat:+6697 (with ssl)

+this is the beginning of the [tilde.chat](https://tilde.chat) irc federation! more info on that site.

+`#team`, `#town`, and `#your` are reserved channels for the local ircd nodes. you can only join those from the respective hosts.

 if you're logged in with ssh, run `chat` to connect weechat directly.